RafaelAmauri/Projects/README.md

 ## Image Studio

-This is pet project of mine.
-In this repo I try to code some interesting image processing algorithms by hand.
-The main goal is to avoid using already existing image processing libraries and to do everything as close to pure python as possible.
+Image Studio is pet project of mine, perhaps my favorite out of all my personal projects.
+In this repo I showcase some interesting image processing algorithms and code them entirely by hand.
+The main goal of Image Studio is to learn to code these algorithms by myself without using already existing image processing libraries.

 * [Github Repository](https://github.com/RafaelAmauri/Image-Studio)

-Some cool algorithms that I got going so far:
+Some cool algorithms that I've already implemented:

 * Quantization
 * Dithering